 What they all have in common is a sense of fresh opportunity in the “old” Mosel: the chance to work on a human scale among charismatic mentors and to test their mettle on untamed terrain in a mythic landscape where barriers to entry are low and superlative vineyards come very cheap.

 Not all identify with the “Alternative Mosel” flag Swan has planted.
 But they’re definitely doing their own things.
-Some are plunging deep into biodynamics.
+Some are deep into biodynamics.
 Others are pushing Riesling to stylistic extremes.
-Some want to explore the potential of new varieties.
+Still others want to explore the potential of new varieties.
 More than one wants to master the tradition of Kabinett.
 “The Mosel is in a moment of transformation,” says Swan.
 “We’re here to mix things up and see what happens.”